ctopherngoc/Domination-Focus-Game/README.md

 2. Players are allowed to move Up, Down, Left, Right directions (no diagonal)
 3. If board location has a stack (two or more pieces), you are allowed to move up to that many pieces in one move.
 4. In addition, the prior, you are allowed to move up to the amount of spaces based on the amount of peaces being moved.
-   Example: A stack of 4 pieces can move between 1-4 pieces.
+   </br>Example: A stack of 4 pieces can move between 1-4 pieces.
 Of a stack of 5 pieces, 4 can be moved 1-4 spaces.

 Reserve Move:
 1. Player must have at least one piece in reserve for successful move.